advanced-security/probot-security-alerts/README.md

 > Support for Dependabot alerts is in beta.
 As a result, the `dependabot_alert` event is not yet supported by manifest flow.
 After installing the GitHub App, you will need to edit the app's **Settings**.
 In **Permissions & events** > **Subscribe to events**, enable **Dependabot alert** and press **Save Changes**.
 If this event is not enabled, Dependabot alerts will not be monitored.

 ## Known Issues

+This sample application has the following known issues.

+### ECONN Error
 When running in a development container (Visual Studio Code), the Docker environment can occasionally stop correctly proxying messages.
 When this occurs:

 - The GitHub App and Smee.io will both report that payloads were delivered.
 The application will not show any activity.
 - The Node.js application may occasionally log an error beginning with ECONN.

 If this occurs, restart Docker Desktop.
 Visual Studio code can reload the window once Docker Desktop has restarted, and `npm start` can be used to restart the application.
 The connectivity issues should be resolved.

+### Probot Support

+This sample is built using [Probot](https://github.com/probot/probot) and the framework it provides.
+The latest version of Probot does not yet fully support the

 ## Container Build
 A standalone image can be built using `docker build`, and `docker run` can be used to launch the container.
 The image is configured to expose port 3000.
 As a development environment, it will require the environment variable `GH_ORG` to enable setup to use an organization.